gvwilson/sensibleadventures/shapers/shapers.md

 Finally,
 someone's initial skill in *Tracking* is the best of their Sight, Hearing, or Smell.

-### Upskilling
+### Choosing Skills

-When a player is creating a character, she can improve the character's skills in one of the following ways:
+When a player is creating a character, she can spend 6 points improving those skills.

--   Raise 4 skills by 1 level each.
--   Raise 1 skill by 2 levels and 2 skills by 1 level each.
+Raising a skill 1 or 2 levels costs one or 2 points;
--   Raise 2 skills by 2 levels each.
+raising a skill 3 levels costs 4 points, and no skill can be raised more than 3 levels to start.
 When raising skills that have no starting level, such as Lore or Computers, the first raise brings it to Low rather than Very Low.